joeldudley/torrent-parser/README.md

 ## Installation

-Build the binary using Go.
+Build the binary using Go:

 ```bash
 go build